apache/flink/docs/release-notes/flink-1.9.md

 From now on, the `stop` command with no further arguments stops the job with a savepoint targeted at the default savepoint location (as configured via the `state.savepoints.dir` property in the job configuration), or a location explicitly specified using the `-p <savepoint-path>` option.
+Please make sure to configure the savepoint path using either one of these options.

 Since job terminations are now always accompanied with a savepoint, stopping jobs is expected to take longer now.

 Related issues: